 The stunning spa, set over four floors is a peaceful sanctuary for tired travellers

 Sip champagne at the Bassoon Bar and soak up the glamorous atmosphere

 With views towards the London Eye, this boasts the best spot in town for New Years Eve fireworks

 The National Gallery is on the hotels door step, a perfect base for art lovers

-Corinthia Hotel is the perfect base for any traveler looking to explore London on foot.
-Trafalgar Square, Covent Garden and Buckingham Palace are a short walk away as well as Leicester Square the heart of 'theater land' and the West End.
+Corinthia Hotel is the perfect base for any traveller looking to explore London on foot.
+Trafalgar Square, Covent Garden and Buckingham Palace are a short walk away as well as Leicester Square the heart of 'theatre land' and the West End.

 This majestic hotel dates back to the 18th Century, on the inside however is a different story.
 As you step inside the foyer an impressive Baccarat Chandelier greets you and large floor to ceiling windows illuminate the central lounge and reception.
 The hotel has been stylishly finished but has managed to maintain its most impressive features.

 Every room in this hotel is on grand scale, the two main restaurants, The Northall and Massimo Restaurant are impressively designed, these are places to be seen, sip on champagne or cappuccino and watch the glamorous cliental walk by.
 After the grandeur of the downstairs the rooms certainly don't disappoint, the entry level Superior Rooms are some of the largest in London, space is not an issue with this hotel.
 Rooms have all the modern trimmings that the discerning traveller has come to expect, Nespresso machines, Loewe HD TV, under floor heating, built in flat screen over the bath are just some of the features all rooms offer.